Fit-out of the world famous museum's new home in Kensington

-Our Interiors company is playing a lead role in the much anticipated relocation of London’s celebrated Design Museum into a new home on Kensington High Street.
+Our Interiors company played a lead role in the relocation of London’s celebrated Design Museum into a new home on Kensington High Street.

 We deployed our skill-set for refurbishing Grade 2 listed buildings to deliver John Pawson's interior vision to transform the vacant Commonwealth Institute building into a thriving 21st century museum providing three times more space than the Design Museum’s current location at Shad Thames.

 With major funding contributions from Arts Council England, the Heritage Lottery Fund and Sir Terence Conran, the Design Museum joins the Royal College of Art, V&A, Science Museum, Natural History Museum and Serpentine Gallery in Kensington’s cultural quarter.

 The museum features an open atrium, with large staircases around its edge, that allows for great views of its complex hyperbolic paraboloid roof.